Tell us about yourself and our broker partner Mojo will find the best variable mortgage rates for you

 Every lender has a standard variable rate (SVR), which is their default interest rate and usually higher than other rates.
 When you take out any other type of mortgage deal, you'll automatically transfer onto your lender’s SVR once that deal comes to an end - usually after two, three, five or ten years, depending on the term you chose.

-SVRs are rarely the cheapest option, although in the current market, it is worth speaking to a broker about this.
-In some circumstances, however, staying on an SVR may be the best option.
+In some circumstances, an SVR may be the best or only option - at least in the short term.
 For example, if you’re unable to qualify for a remortgage at the current time, but the product transfers available with your existing lender won’t save you any money.
-They can also be helpful if you’re looking to move home within a short period, as you won’t need to consider ERCs.

 Again, these deals most commonly last for two to five years, but are available on a lifetime basis, if preferred.